 The courses should cover a total of 20 EC during 4 years, with the following requirements:

 - Training and education should compromise a minimum of 5 credits for each year of research

 appointment, which will be at least 2 years and no more than 4 years (10-20 credits in total).

 - A minimum of 40% of the total credits should be spent on thematic courses of the PhD programme to which the PhD candidate has been admitted.

 - A minimum of 20% of the total credits should be spent on general courses.

 - A maximum of 20% of the total credits may be spent on symposia/conferences.

 Your TSA will also ask you to ask 1 or 2 people as external supervisors: the supervisory committee.
-This committe should be kept up to date with your yearly progress and
+This committee should be kept up to date with your yearly progress,

 your own research group.